kkrt-labs/kakarot-docs/docs/architecture.md

 > Zero-knowledge rollups (ZK-rollups) bundle (or 'roll up') transactions into batches that are executed off-chain.
 Off-chain computation reduces the amount of data that has to be posted to the blockchain.
 ZK-rollup operators submit a summary of the changes required to represent all the transactions in a batch rather than sending each transaction individually.
 They also produce validity proofs to prove the correctness of their changes.

-TL;DR: execute off-chain, verify on-chain, save on costs.
+TL;DR - execute off-chain, verify on-chain, save on costs.

 ### What does it mean to prove the EVM, i.e. how can one go from EVM to zkEVM?